List of MBTA bus routes

-The Massachusetts Bay Transportation Authority bus division operates 151 bus routes in the Boston, Massachusetts metropolitan area.
+The Massachusetts Bay Transportation Authority bus division operates bus routes in the Boston, Massachusetts metropolitan area.
 All routes connect to MBTA subway, MBTA Commuter Rail, and/or other MBTA bus services.
 Many routes are descendants of the streetcar routes of the Boston Elevated Railway, or of suburban companies including the Eastern Massachusetts Street Railway and Middlesex and Boston Street Railway.
-147 routes are directly operated by the MBTA, while private companies operate four routes under contract.
-Four additional suburban operations are partially funded by the MBTA.
+The MBTA directly operates routes, while private companies operate routes under contract.
+Three additional suburban operations are partially funded by the MBTA.

 Most buses charge local bus fare ($1.70 one-way as of 2024).
 The Silver Line waterfront services (SL1, SL2, SL3, and SLW) charge the standard subway fare ($2.40 one-way as of 2024).
 Express buses have a local portion within a community (which charge the local bus fare), and an express portion that takes a highway to or from downtown Boston (which charges a higher fare of $4.25 as of 2025).

 A number of routes were temporarily suspended or placed on modified routings during the COVID-19 pandemic; overall service levels were restored to pre-COVID levels in 2021, though some routes were not restored.
 Since 2018, the MBTA has been planning a major bus network overhaul, with implementation expected to be complete in 2028.
 The first changes took place in December 2024.